akbinod/akbinod.Tuner/README.md

 <li>Tuner will save images separately on F2, but will combine the results of both, along with args (tuned parameters) and writes it to one json file when you press F3.
 Remember to keep your results compatible with json serialization.</li>
 </ul>
 <li>Make calls to <code>tuner.track()</code>, <code>track_boolean()</code>, <code>track_list()</code> or <code>track_dict()</code> to define tracked/tuned parameters</li>
 <li>Make a call to tuner.begin().
-You do not use a launch call, like you did with <code>TunedFunction()</code>.
-This launches tuner, and then each change to a slider results in a tuning call to <code>target</code>.
+[You do not use a launch call, like you did with <code>TunedFunction()</code>].
+This launches tuner, and then, as usual, each change to a trackbar results in a tuning call to <code>target</code>.
 <ul>
 <li>Tuner curries args to formal parameters which match by name to a tracked parameter.</li>
 <li>All tracked parameters are also accessible off <code>tuner</code>.
 E.g., <code>tuner.radius</code>.
 This enables you to tune variables that are not part of the formal arguments to your function.
 Wondering if you should set <code>reshape=True</code> in a call to <code>cv2.resize()</code>?
-Well, just add a tracked parameter for that (without adding a parameter to your function), and access it off <code>tuner</code>.
+Well, just add a tracked parameter for that (without adding a parameter to your function), and access its value off <code>tuner</code>.
 The idea is to keep your function signature the same as what the auto-grader would expect - minimizing those 1:00am exceptions that fill one with such bonhomie.
 These args are also accesible as a dict via tuner.args</li>
 <li><code>tuner.begin()</code> accepts a carousel argument.
 A carousel is a list of images that you want tuner to deal with as a set. </li>
 <ul>
 <li>You typically want to do this to find parameters that will work across all images in the set.</li>